 The paper is freely accessible at https://online.ucpress.edu/res/article/3/3/224/194087/Protocols-of-ListeningReflections-on-the

-Julian is giving a paper entitled 'Future Audition: listening to promises of 'unlimited power for the indefinite future' at Sonorities Festival, Belfast, Northern Ireland.
-The festival runs from 6th–10th April 2022
+Julian gave a paper entitled 'Future Audition: listening to promises of 'unlimited power for the indefinite future' at the 2022 edition of Sonorities Festival, Belfast, Northern Ireland.
+View the talk on You Tube

 Julian is very pleased to have had a forthcoming project supported by LOM audio under their LOM+you initiative.